 Let's look at some examples for each of the scenarios.
 In the first group of solutions, there is a no advantage rule.
 There may occur a scenario in which real estate is intended for single-family residential housing, and one of its parts becomes expropriated in order to realise an investment related with establishing a cemetery.
-In such a case, the market value of the real estate intended for a cemetery should be appraised, and a higher value should be chosen: most frequently MVRH>MVCM, thus the current manner of use > the alternative manner of use.
+In such a case, the market value of the real estate intended for residential housing and the market value of the real estate intended for a cemetery should be appraised, and a higher value should be chosen: most frequently MVRH>MVCM, thus the current manner of use > the alternative manner of use.
 In the second group of solutions, there occurs an advantage rule.
-There may be a scenario in which the real estate is intended for agriculture and one of its parts is expropriated for an investment related with establishing a case the market value of the real estate intended for agriculture and the market value of the real estate intended for agriculture and the market value of the real estate intended for a cemetery.
-In such a case the market value of the real estate intended for agriculture and the market value of the real estate intended for a cemetery.
-In such a case the market value of the real estate intended for agriculture and the market value of the real estate intended for agriculture and the market value of the real estate intended for a cemetery should be appraised, and a higher value should be chosen: most frequently MVA<MVCM, thus the current manner of use < the alternative manner of use.
+There may be a scenario in which the real estate is intended for agriculture and one of its parts is expropriated for an investment related with establishing a cemetery.
+In such a case the market value of the real estate intended for agriculture and the market value of the real estate intended for a griculture and the market value of the real estate intended for a griculture and the market value of the real estate intended for agriculture and the market value of the real estate intended for a cemetery should be appraised, and a higher value should be chosen: most frequently MVA<MVCM, thus the current manner of use < the alternative manner of use.